Sharks vs Flames Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 13)

 Remi Robot Icon

-Remi, our AI sports algorithm, has been pouring over tons of data from every past game between the Sharks and Flames and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every facet between the Sharks and Flames and using recursive machine learning and industry leading AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most fixated on the growing factor knucklehead sportsbettors regularly put on player performance factors between a Sharks team going up against a possibly rested Flames team.
-We’ve found the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most watching on the linear correlation of weight knucklehead sportsbettors often put on player performance factors between a Sharks team going up against a possibly rested Flames team.
+It appears the true game analytics might reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.